tim-minter/watson-assistant-app-connect/README.md

 Sign in or create an IBM Cloud account [here](https://cloud.ibm.com)

-Create an instance of IBM APP Connect on IBM Cloud [here](https://cloud.ibm.com/catalog/services/app-connect).
-The free version is perfectly fine.

 Create a Watson Assistant service on IBM Cloud [here](https://cloud.ibm.com/catalog/services/watson-assistant).
 The free version can be used again.
 In my actual solution I used the Plus version that comes with an incredibly simple way to embed the Assistant into a web page.